spechticus/event_streaming_toy_example/README.md

 - **NDJSON (Staging)**: Newline-delimited JSON (NDJSON) allows for fast, schema-flexible writing of event data to the staging area, avoiding the overhead of appending to JSON or enforcing a rigid schema like CSV.

-- **Parquet (Storage)**: Parquet is a columnar format optimized for analytics, supporting schema evolution, efficient queries, and nested data—perfect for the project’s structured JSON-like data.
+- **Parquet (Storage)**: Parquet is a columnar format optimised for analytics, supporting schema evolution, efficient queries, and nested data—perfect for the project’s structured JSON-like data.

-- **CI/CD**: **GitHub Actions** and **AWS CodePipeline** are both strong choices for automating code deployment and testing, with the choice typically based on organizational preference.
+- **CI/CD**: **GitHub Actions** and **AWS CodePipeline** are both strong choices for automating code deployment and testing, with the choice typically based on organisational preference.

 - **CloudWatch**: Used to track pipeline performance (e.g., Kinesis throughput, Lambda invocations, batch processing times).
 It also sets up alerts to monitor for spikes in latency or resource use, ensuring timely intervention.